shivamd/allrecipes/README.md

 ## Todo

 1. Ability to search by ingredient.
-2. Ability to search by region.
-3. Filters on search (offset, limit & sort_by)
+2. Filters on search (offset, limit & sort_by)
-4. Increase test coverage.
+3. Increase test coverage.